neondatabase/website/content/docs/introduction/monitoring-page.md

 The **Deadlocks** graph shows a count of deadlocks over time for the named database on the selected branch.
 The named database is always the oldest database on the selected branch.

-Deadlocks occur in a database when two or more transactions simultaneously block each other by holding onto resources the other transactions need, creating a cycle of dependencies that prevent any of the transactions from proceeding.
-Monitoring deadlocks is important because they halt transaction progress, potentially leading to performance issues or application errors.
+Deadlocks occur in a database when two or more transactions simultaneously block each other by holding onto resources the other transactions need, creating a cycle of dependencies that prevent any of the transactions from proceeding, potentially leading to performance issues or application errors.
 For lock-related queries you can run to troubleshoot deadlocks, see [Performance tuning](/docs/postgres/query-reference#performance-tuning).
 To learn more about deadlocks in Postgres, see [Deadlocks](/docs/current/explicit-locking.html#LOCKING-DEADLOCKS).

 ![Monitoring page deadlocks graph](/docs/introduction/monitor_deadlocks.png)

 ### Rows

 The **Rows** graph shows the number of rows deleted, updated, and inserted over time for the named database on the selected branch.
 The named database is always the oldest database on the selected branch.
-These metrics are reset on a compute restart.
+Row metrics are reset to zero whenever your compute restarts.

+Tracking rows inserted, updated, and deleted over time provides insights into the database's activity patterns.
+You can also use this data to identify trends, such as unexpected spikes in data insertions which might indicate a successful marketing campaign.
+It also aids in spotting irregularities in data updates or deletions, which could suggest unauthorized access or system errors.

 ![Monitoring page rows graph](/docs/introduction/monitor_rows.png)